krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

 It makes it easy to provide multiple users with access to AWS resources.

 And with IAM, you can manage
 - users,
--     groups,
+- goups,
 - access policies,
 - roles
 - user credentials
 - User password policies
 - enable multifactor authentication
 - generate API keys for programmatic access to IAM.

 By default, all __new users are created with no access to any services__.
 They can only log into AWS, but they can't actually do anything.